Are You Confident of the Diagnosis?

 Progression of the lesion from initial traumatic inoculation to subsequent development of classic lesion of mycetoma is elicited in the history.
 The disease usually manifests several months after the inoculation of the causative agent.
 The initial lesion is a small, firm, painless subcutaneous nodule that increases gradually in size.
 Subsequent evolution and progression or behavior of the infection differs in eumycetoma and actinomycetoma.
 The rate of disease progression is relatively rapid with extensive destruction of tissue in actinomycetoma when compared with eumycetoma.

 Gradually new nodules appear and may coalesce to form larger, multilobular nodules or tumor-like mass.
-Over the next few months, the nodules soften at the surface and ulcerate, discharging purulent fluid containing characteristic grains (
+Over the next few months, the nodules soften at the surface and ulcerate, discharging purulent fluid containing characteristic grains (Figure 1).
+Sometimes these ulcers and sinuses show exuberant granulation tissue and crusting (Figure 2).
+During ensuing months the lesion broadens out and also spreads to deeper tissues like muscles and bones.
+As new lesions appear, the older lesions heal, resulting in depigmented and scarred skin.

 The cycle of swelling, suppuration and scarring recurs at the site of infection, ultimately leading to classic triad of mycetoma.
 The end result is a swollen, deformed mass of destroyed tissue with several sinuses discharging grains.
 The time required for these steps to occur is not clearly defined.
 However, sinuses take at least 3 months to appear.
 In one third of patients, sinuses form in 3 to 6 months, and by the end of 1 year almost all patients develop sinuses.